Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Model construction and assessment

 The most common weekday and weekend occupancy cluster for each building for each week in the year was first identified.
 The mean schedule for each cluster was then assigned as the daily schedule for the corresponding day of the year.
-The result of this process are yearly occupancy schedules that differentiate between weekdays and weekends at different times of the year for each building in the area.
+The result of this process is yearly occupancy schedules that differentiate between weekdays and weekends at different times of the year for each building in the area.
 The schedules for each of the occupancy scenarios in Figure~\ref{fig:scenario_schematic} were then created by adjusting the peak number of occupants in each scenario.
 This means that if a building in the case study area was assigned a maximum occupancy of 70\% (as seen in Fig.~\ref{fig:schedules}), a 50\% share of people working from home would lead to a maximum occupancy of 35\% for the scenario in question.

 The electricity loads for lighting and occupant-related plug loads are estimated based on Eqs.~\ref{eq:electricity_occ} and \ref{eq:electricity_l}, respectively.
-The sensible and latent gains from occupants are derived from the CEA archetypal values, in this case 10 Watts per person and 80 grams of moisture per hour per person, respectively.
+The sensible and latent gains from occupants are derived from the CEA archetypal values, in this case, 10 Watts per person and 80 grams of moisture per hour per person, respectively.
 The ventilation systems are assumed to be occupant-controlled, with a minimum ventilation rate of 10 liters per person per second, again based on the CEA archetypes.

-Finally, the space cooling systems in the baseline case were assumed to be on at all hours of the day in which the cooling load exceeded the base load for more than 50\% of the hours of the year.
+Finally, binary cooling system operation schedules for each building for the baseline case were created based on the measured space cooling demand.
+For simplicity, the space cooling systems in the baseline case were assumed to be on at all hours of the day in which the cooling load exceeded the base load for more than 50\% of the hours of the year.
+The cooling system setpoint temperature $T_{cs}$ at each hour of the day $h$ was then defined as follows:

+where $\tau(h)$ is the set of time steps where the hour of the day was $h$, $t'$ is every time step where the measured cooling demand $Q_{cs}$ exceeded the cooling base load $Q_{cs, base}$, and $\tau$ is the set of all time steps $t$ in which the hour of the day is $h$.
 So if, for example, the cooling load at 8 in the morning is higher than the base load for 50\% of the days of the year, the cooling systems are assumed to be on at this hour for every day of the year.